2.1 Policy Statement

 - All felony convictions involving violence, assault, abuse, sex crimes, or other crimes against the person, and theft, embezzlement, or fraud, at any time during the candidates life; and

-- Disclose all other felony or misdemeanor convictions occurring within the past seven (7) years;
+- All other felony or misdemeanor convictions occurring within the past seven (7) years;

 - A complete reference check, both personal and professional (previous employers) references;